kartoza/bims-website/docs/src/administrator/biodiversity-data/physico-chemical-data.md

 # Adding physico-chemical data

 This section explains how an administrator or user adds physico-chemical data to a site or prepares an excel template for bulk uploading of physico-chemical data for multiple sites and or sampling dates.
 In either case it is important to note that physico-chemical data can only be added for a specific variable, if that variable already exists in the Admin/Bims/Chemistry units table.
 If the variable is missing from this table, it will not show in the list and the upload will fail.

+It is possible for Admin to add a new variable to the Chemistry unit table in BIMS, and then to add it to the data upload template.
 This is described in detail in a separate document: [11.
 Managing BIMS Admin tables](./manage-admin-tables.md)

 ## Adding physico-chemical data to a single site